JSzitas/nlsolver/README.md

 * there are no virtual calls in this library - thus incurring no performance penalty
 * each function exposes both a minimization and a maximization interface, and maximization is always implemented as 'negative minimization', i.e. by multiplying the objective function by -1
-* all optimizers come with default arguments that try to be sane and user friendly - but expert users are highly encouraged to supply their own values
+* all optimizers come with default arguments that try to be sane and user-friendly - but expert users are highly encouraged to supply their own values
 * currently no multi-threading is supported - this is by design as functors are *potentially* stateful objective functions and multi-threading would require ensuring no data races happen